 Sarah has taught at top Yoga centers around the New York area, including Jivamukti, Omega Institute and Sadhana Center for Yoga and Meditation.
 She co-directs the Satya teacher training program and has led Yoga retreats in Mexico and the Dalmatian Islands.
 Some of Sarah’s certifications and trainings include: Jivamukti Yoga certification, 2000; Ashtanga Yoga training in India with Sri K. Pattabhi Jois, 2001; Richard Freeman Ashtanga Yoga certification, 2002, and two subsequent advanced teachers courses with Mr. Freeman in 2004 and 2006; Prenatal Yoga teacher training, 2011.
 She has appeared on the Martha Stewart Show, and also loves to write and has been published in Organic Hudson Valley magazine, Men’s Health, and curates two blogs, Yogini Cuisine and Svara Yoga.

 Alison has been teaching for over 13 years and loves helping people remember inner space and a free body.
 She received her first teacher-training certificate in 2001 in New York City and continues to be influenced by master teachers from many traditions.
 She is a senior teacher at Woodstock Yoga in Woodstock, NY and Kula Yoga in New York City.
 Her classes are breath and heart-centered with deep, intelligent sequences that secretly make you work.
 She incorporates humor, kundalini and devotional intention.
 Alison leads and co-leads retreats all over the world.
 Her favorite and most popular is her Goddess Retreat, which creates a transformative, inclusive, healing space for women.
 Her spiritual path also includes Native and South American studies and Reiki.
 She lives in the woods with her intuitive hubby Anton, and magical munchkins Violet and Joseph.

 A native of Brazil, Juliana moved to New York in 2000 where she was introduced to yoga, and a new passion was born.
-She has taken 3 yoga teacher trainings since then: Ashtanga Yoga (2001), Forrest Yoga (2006), and “Life of a Yogi” with Sri Dharma Mittra (2012), and she is currently enrolled in the 800 TT with Sri Dharma Mittra (2013).
+Her yoga teacher trainings include Ashtanga Yoga (2001), Forrest Yoga (2006), and “Life of a Yogi” with Sri Dharma Mittra (2012).
+In 2015 Juliana completed her 800 hours “Life of a Yogi” teacher training with Sri Dharma Mittra.
 Juliana considers herself to be a lifelong student who is lucky enough to share and teach her lessons learned on this sacred science with all those who wish to receive it.